niki75jr/nx_bootcamp_docker_nginx_site/README.md

 To start the site, run the command `docker-compose up -d`, the application will start in detached mode.
 To change the site content, go to the site management image `docker exec -it managesite bash` and change the content following the <a href="https://www.mkdocs.org/" target="_blank">instructions</a>, or change the contents of the "**data**" directory.

+Open the page in the browser at the address `localhost` or the ip address of your host machine.

 ### Commands

 `docker-compose up -d`  - launch the site in an detached mode